d-led/gorebuild/README.md

 # GoRebuild

-Service for triggering GoCD pipelines on demand
+Service for triggering GoCD pipelines on demand, implemented in Elixir

 contributions & other problem fixes welcome!